 ISU Alternative Breaks Mission: To provide direct service opportunities for students to experience diverse perspectives, learn about social issues, and grow as life-long active citizens.

 For more information, contact us at firstname.lastname@example.org.

 The Alternative Breaks program began in 2008 at Iowa State.
 The Iowa State University Alternative Breaks program places teams of students in communities across the United States to engage in community service during Fall and Spring Break.
 Students perform short-term projects for community agencies and learn about various social issues.

 To go on a trip, interested students must submit an application during the Fall semester to attend a Fall or Spring Break trip.
 Based on applications, students will be selected to interview and indicate interest in a trip they want to attend.
 Students chosen to go on trips will be expected to attend pre-trip meetings to become familiar with the social issue of their trip and become acquainted with their team.

-The Alternative Breaks program is starting their search for undergraduate and graduate Site Leaders for the Fall 2020 and Spring 2021 Alternative Break trips.
 Site Leaders are presented with the unique opportunity to both attend and lead undergraduate students through hands on service outside the Iowa State environment.
 On Alternative Breaks students will learn about various social issues while exploring community agencies.
 Trips typically take place over the first half of Fall Break and throughout the entire duration of Spring Break.